matrix-org/matrix-spec-proposals/proposals/3550-allow-403-response-profile-lookup.md

 # Proposal
 The proposal is to allow HTTP 403 as an option for responding to [GET /_matrix/client/v3/profile/{userId}](https://spec.matrix.org/v1.1/client-server-api/#get_matrixclientv3profileuserid) requests.
 Allowing HTTP 403 gives clients more specific information as to why a request has failed, thus enabling more precise error handling.
+For example, Synapse currently returns the `M_FORBIDDEN` error code along with the HTTP 403 response.

 # Potential Issues
 The change to the spec may conflict with other existing server implementations.